master-hax/pixel-backup-gang/README.md

    * if you don't know the filesystem UUID, you can use `./show_devices.sh`. this is just a convenience script, you don't need to run this.
    * if you know the filesystem UUID, you can use `./find_device.sh`. this is just a convenience script, you don't need to run this.
 1. run `./mount_ext4.sh <BLOCK_DEVICE>` e.g. `./mount_ext4.sh /dev/block/sdg1`

-> [!CAUTION]
-> the `mount_ext4.sh` script currently disables [selinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) by running `setenforce 0`. you must not have any untrusted apps installed on your device. do not visit untrusted websites. to re-enable selinux, you can reboot your device, or run `setenforce 1` with root permissions.
->
-> want this fixed? see https://github.com/master-hax/pixel-backup-gang/issues/13 https://github.com/master-hax/pixel-backup-gang/blob/b25a5575fba3897cce126c15ed99245b1335f4c3/scripts/mount_ext4.sh#L41
+the `mount_ext4.sh` script relabels the drive's files as `media_rw_data_file` (the same [selinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) type used by real internal storage), so apps can read/write them without disabling selinux enforcement. see [issue #13](https://github.com/master-hax/pixel-backup-gang/issues/13).

-#### FAT32 drives (when you only have files < 4gb and/or don't want to disable selinux and/or are a Windows only user unwilling to install a tool like [Ext4Fsd](https://github.com/bobranten/Ext4Fsd.git) and/or are transferring directly from some kind of capture device)
+#### FAT32 drives (when you only have files < 4gb and/or are a Windows only user unwilling to install a tool like [Ext4Fsd](https://github.com/bobranten/Ext4Fsd.git) and/or are transferring directly from some kind of capture device)
 1. connect the FAT32 formatted external drive to the pixel. it should be working normally as removable storage i.e. readable & writable by apps with permission.
 1. find the name of folder that the drive is mounted to. it looks like `/mnt/media_rw/2IDK-11F4` - you can check the path displayed in any file explorer app.
 1. run `./remount_vfat.sh <MOUNTED_FOLDER>` e.g. `./remount_vfat.sh /mnt/media_rw/2IDK-11F4`